sletz/faust-mcp/README.md

 - `waveform_ascii`: a 60-character ASCII summary of the mono mix.
 Each character represents a chunk of the rendered buffer and is chosen by peak magnitude:
   `_` for near-silence (< 0.01), `#` for > 0.5, `=` for > 0.2, and `-` otherwise.
+- `num_outputs`: number of output channels produced by the DSP.
 - `channels`: array of per-output objects with:
   - `index` (0-based output index)
   - `max_amplitude`